jlbernocco10/Portfolio-pipeline/README.md

 This project uses Pyomo and financial data from Yahoo Finance to build and visualize efficient frontiers.
 All outputs are saved to a file in the local environment called 'BDM_Ouputs'.
 This model accounts for correlation and covariance of given stocks based on the date range provided.
 It then conducts a risk sweep and builds an Efficent Frontier to display risk and expected return.
 It also outputs weighted allocations for each stock.

 ## Structure
-- FOR COLLAB USE, YOU MUST USE AT THE TOP OF THE SCRIPT
+- FOR COLLAB USE, YOU MUST USE THIS AT THE TOP OF THE SCRIPT:

 ```python
 #This ensures the proper solvers are loaded for the main function